Klatre LS1 Review – New Bone Conduction Headphones

 Klatre LS1 Review – Our honest opinion after trying the new bone conduction headphones

 Klatre entered the bone-conduction headphones market with the new LS1, a great value-for-money product.
-Perfect if you want to try bone-conduction headphones without going all in with an expensive product.
+Perfect if you want to try bone-conduction headphones without committing to an expensive product.

 Disclosure: Some of our articles contain affiliate links.
 This comes at no additional cost for you and helps us keep this website up and running. (as Amazon Associates we earn commission from qualifying purchases)